plumber-cd/terraform-backend-git/README.md

 Download a binary from [Releases](https://github.com/plumber-cd/terraform-backend-git/releases).
 All binaries built with GitHub Actions and you can inspect [how](.github/workflows/release.yml).

+Don't forget to add it to your `PATH`.

 #### From Sources

 You can build it yourself, of course (and Go made it really easy):